 (1 sentence) Call to Action: What should the learner do now?

 You see: A total of eight sentences probably won't even fill two minutes.
-Do not orient yourself by the clock, but by introduction – message – call to action.
-This way, your Learning Nugget will automatically be as short as possible and as long as necessary!
+Don't orient yourself to the clock, but to introduction – message – call to action.
+This way, your Learning Nugget will naturally be as short as possible and as long as necessary!

 Examples of Learning Nuggets

 A Learning Nugget can have many formats.
-In addition to text or video, a mini-quiz or a part of a larger quiz is also possible.
-Or you let images speak for you and merely complement the image with a short call to action.
+In addition to text or video, a mini-quiz or part of a larger quiz is also possible.
+Or you let images speak for themselves and simply complement the image with your message along with a short call to action.
 The rule "Adapt the format to the goal" (and not vice versa) is particularly important for Learning Nuggets.

-To give you illustrative examples of Learning Nuggets, I will next show you excerpts from the Rocket Pack – the blink.it card game for blended learning.
-It is based on the same Microlearning principle as Learning Nuggets and contains 40 methods on 40 cards.
+To give you illustrative examples of Learning Nuggets, I will show you excerpts from the Rocket Pack – the blink.it card game for blended learning.
+It is based, like Learning Nuggets, on the principle of Microlearning and contains 40 methods on 40 cards.

 Example 1: A Learning Nugget as an Image

-This is what a Learning Nugget might look like that includes an image as the main content.
-Remember the components of a Learning Nugget: Introduction – Message – Call to Action.
+This is what a Learning Nugget could look like that contains an image as the main content.
+Think of the components of a Learning Nugget: Introduction – Message – Call to Action.

 Example 2: A Learning Nugget as a Quiz

-This is what a Learning Nugget might look like that has the quiz format:
+This is what a Learning Nugget could look like that has the quiz format:

 Example 3: A Learning Nugget as a Video

-Finally, an example of a Learning Nugget in video format:
+Finally, an example of a Learning Nugget with the video format:

-Let’s take a little detour on the topic of Learning Nuggets: Do you use X (formerly Twitter)?
+Let’s take a small detour on the topic of Learning Nuggets: Do you use X (formerly Twitter)?
 The microblogging service X is based on the concept of short messages.
-This means: All messages are limited to 280 characters.
+That means: All messages are limited to 280 characters.
 Nevertheless, there are successful and unsuccessful tweets.

-What I want to say is: Shortening alone is not enough.
-In all your "nugget messages", think about your audience: What do you want to say to them?
+What I mean is: Shortening alone is not enough.
+Think about all your "Nugget messages" regarding your audience: What do you want to tell them?
 How can they understand the message most easily?
-And how should they deal with the message (Call-to-Action)?
+And how should they handle the message (Call-to-Action)?

 3 ultimate tips for using Learning Nuggets

-To ensure this article fits the concept of Learning Nuggets, I would like to conclude with three concise tips.
-This is how you successfully implement Learning Nuggets in training:
+To make this article fit the concept of Learning Nuggets, I would like to end with three concise tips.
+This is how you will succeed in using Learning Nuggets in training:

 The right learning platform